Madsemilf/knitbycamilla/README.md

 ## Contact
 For any inquiries or further information, please contact Camilla via email at camilla@example.com.

-Thank you for visiting Knit By Camilla!
+Thank you for visiting knitByCamilla!
 Enjoy exploring the beautiful hand-knit creations.